lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 };
 ```

-This new function basically, iterates over the image contents, checking if the alpha component has a value different than `255` (one in normalized color components).
+This new function basically, iterates over the image contents, checking if the alpha component has a value different than `255` (one in
+normalized color components).
 If so, we consider that the texture has transparencies.
-With that information, we will add a new field to the `VulkanMaterial` class which states
+With that information, we will add a new field to the
-if the material is transparent:
+`VulkanMaterial` struct which states if the material is transparent:

 ```zig
 pub const VulkanMaterial = struct {